Is Asbestos Only Cause of Mesothelioma? : Unraveling the Truth

 Jobs with High Asbestos Exposure

-Certain occupations expose workers to asbestos more than others.
-Folks in construction, shipbuilding, and insulation manufacturing, to name a few, are particularly at risk.
-But remember, asbestos isn't the only occupational hazard that can lead to mesothelioma.
+Certain professions expose workers to asbestos more than others.
+In construction, shipbuilding, and insulation manufacturing, to name a few, are particularly at risk.
+But remember, asbestos isn't the only occupational threat that can lead to mesothelioma.

 Other Hazardous Substances